akstuhl/deprogramming/_meeting/february-14.md

 ## Deprogramming non-radio media exercise (breakout rooms)

 Your task with your group is to draft at least one "deprogramming prompt," in the style of Radio Naked, for the medium assigned to the breakout room you choose.
+(Choices included cable TV, Facebook, YouTube or TikTok, email, and print journalism.)

 Here are some questions that may be useful to pose: